Ant1r/ofxPof/README.md

 -	threaded rendering (so audio never waits for GUI)

--	some file utilities (listdir, rmfile, mkdir, rmdir...)
+-	some file utilities still missing in pd (listdir, rmfile, mkdir, rmdir...)
 -	threaded file downloading from network
 -	XML file parsing and editing
 -	JSON file parsing (online files allowed)

 Thus the graphical interface of an application, as well as its logic and audio processing, can be entirely written as Pure Data *patches*, using Pd as an editor and real-time interpreter.

-This application can then be ported as a standalone app, using *ofxPd* (itself using *libpd*) to a large scale of operating systems : Linux, OSX, Windows, IOS, Android (only Linux and Android has been tested at the moment).
+This application can then be ported as a standalone app, using *ofxPd* (itself using *libpd*) to a large scale of operating systems : Linux, OSX, Windows (untested), iOS, Android, Raspberry PI...

 **ofxPof** is Pof, packaged as an openFrameworks addon.